 Photos/Art

 Underrepresented writers—including but not exclusive to women (cis and trans), trans men, Two-Spirit and non-binary writers who are Black, Indigenous, people of colour, queer, and/or disabled—are particularly encouraged to submit.
+We publish everyone but cis men; if you are a cis man, please do not submit.

 Before submitting, please read our About section to see if your work fits within Room’s mandate, then refer to the Submission Guidelines on how to format your work.
 We are an international feminist magazine, and encourage writing and art submitted from all over the world.

-Submissions open May 19, 2025 and will be accepted on a rolling basis until we reach our submissions limit.
+Submissions open March 11, 2026 and will be accepted on a rolling basis until we reach our submissions limit.

 Guidelines